 Think about this.
 There are 68 condominium buildings in Daytona Beach Shores.
 5,205 condos total.
 Out of this number only 38 are currently available for sale.
 It is 0.73%, ten times less than what is considered “healthy” market.
-And there are over 50 units in Marina Grande between the resales and 42 units in the hands of the Bulk Purchaser.
+50 units in Marina Grande are between the resales and 42 units in the hands of the Bulk Purchaser.

 So, in several months they are gone, only resale is there, and it is at the same level as in Daytona Beach Shores.
 Now imagine that all you have there is o.73% or less than 4 units for sale.
 How this would affect the prices?
-Will the shoot through the roof?
-Even if my number are wrong, and they will have double the percentage, it still will only give you 7 units.
-And 7 units for a complex like this is close to nothing in terms of inventory, and we all know that when the inventory is close to nothing, the prices are crazy high.
+Will they shoot through the roof?
+Even if my numbers are wrong, and they will have double the percentage, it still will only give you 7 units.
+And 7 units for a complex like this is close to nothing in terms of inventory.
+We all know that when the inventory is close to nothing, the prices are crazy high.

 This existing equity is what makes investing in Marina Grande potentially quite lucrative.
 With higher returns than in any other condo in Daytona area.